What Specific Scholarships Does the Minority Affairs Office Administer?

 - Gerardo J. Solis Latino/Latina Scholarship

-Awarded to a full-time Latino/Latina student for fall semester.
+Awarded to a full-time undergraduate Latino/Latina student for fall semester.
 Must be majoring in a degree program within the College of Sciences, be in good academic standing, and have completed a minimum of 48 hours of coursework at Eastern Illinois University.
 Preference is given to candidates demonstrating financial need.
 (Privately funded.)

 All scholarship applicants must send in two (2) letters of recommendation and a transcript (unofficial EIU transcript or official high school transcript if you are currently enrolled in high school.)
 A one-page essay on "What does a college education mean to me and how does/will my involvement in organizations, public service, and/or fraternities or sororities enhance my educational experience?" is also required and may be attached to the online application before submitting.